 The Port Renewal Steering Committee and the Port Adelaide Rowing Club held their inaugural Australia Day Sprint Regatta on the Port River, with a viewing platform aboard the One and All.
 It's terrific to see the reactivation of water sports in the Port.

-From 2013, local families will receive a new Schoolkids Bonus worth $410 for each child in primary school and $820 for each child in high school.
+Labor introduced the Schoolkids bonus of $410 for each child in primary school and $820 for each child in high school to help pay for things like uniforms and books.

 Mark attended the Port Open Day with Premier Jay Weatherill and State Member for Port Adelaide Susan Close.
 The Open Day followed extensive community consultation on the government's exciting redevelopment plans for the Port.